How to invest in ETFs

 There is a range of ETFs traded on the Singapore Stock Exchange (SGX) offering investment access to diverse markets, from stocks to bonds to commodities.
 The range of geographies covered is very extensive, including Singapore, China, Japan, Europe and the United States.

-Under the POSB Invest-Saver RSP, two SGX-traded ETFs offered at the time of writing this article are the Nikko AM Singapore STI and the ABF Singapore Bond Index Fund.
+Under the POSB Invest-Saver RSP, four SGX-traded ETFs offered at the time of writing this article are the Nikko AM Singapore STI, Nikko AM SGD Investment Grade Corporate Bond ETF, ABF Singapore Bond Index Fund and the Nikko AM-StraitsTrading Asia ex Japan REIT ETF.

 Investing beyond singapore via ETFs